guilherme-nascimento1/guilherme-nascimento1/README.md

 Graduated in Computer Science from USCS.
 I am committed to improving my skills as a Fullstack developer.

-I am always looking for challenges and opportunities to learn and grow.
-If you are interested in collaborating or sharing ideas, please don't hesitate to contact me.
-I love meeting new people and exploring ways to make the digital world a better place.
+I’m constantly seeking challenges and opportunities to learn and grow.
+If you're interested in collaborating or exchanging ideas, feel free to reach out.

 <h2 align="left">